 Wondai is located on the Bunya Highway approximately 230 kilometres north-west of Brisbane and 25 kilometres north of Kingaroy.

-The shire of Wondai abounds with community spirit, town pride and old fashioned friendliness.
+The town of Wondai abounds with community spirit, town pride and old fashioned friendliness.
 Wondai is aboriginal for “wild dog” and two sculptured dingoes on a rock feature at the roundabout welcome travellers to the town.
 Within easy walking distance is a cluster of award winning heritage/cultural attractions, rustic gift shops, tea gardens and antique stores.

 The charm of the attractive streetscaping and well-tended parks and gardens blends with the town’s well maintained buildings and houses, many of which retain the character of the days of early settlement, dating back to 1903.
 Wondai is well served by a variety of accommodation and eating facilities.
 The Racecourse/Showgrounds complex and separate Sportsground boasting modern, well utilised facilities and a wide variety of sports are catered for.
 A new hospital/nursing home complex has recently been constructed and the Industrial Estate is now in its second stage of development